locnho/AqualinkD/README.md

 * FIX Panel name in config to accept output from panel actual name

+* Move all programming threads over to using struct programmerArgs.
+* Use set_allbutton_light_dimmer for all lights (ie color lights)

 -->
+# Updates in 2.6.10 (DEV)
+* UI now supports UOM for external sensors
+* Updates to VSP status
+* Fix for Jandy Panel Rev T dimmer lights bug.
+* Autoconfig changes for older panels.

 # Updates in 2.6.9 (July 26 2025)
 * Config fixes for 0x33 ID / PDA